membraneframework/kino_membrane/README.md

 ## Development

-This package contains JavaScript subprojects.
-They are precompiled, so you only need to compile them if you change their code or need to generate source maps.
+This package contains JavaScript subproject.
+It's precompiled, so you only need to compile them if you change its code or need to generate a source map.
 In that case, run

 ```sh
 mix setup # fetches JS and Elixir deps